All Episodes

 You're a business owner.

-You're gonna pay 90% in taxes and stay in the United States, or are you gonna look abroad and say, well, I can build a factory in Mexico or Central America or Europe or wherever.
+Or are you going to look abroad and say, well, I can build a factory in Mexico or Central America or Europe or wherever?

-And I'm never gonna one, I won't have to deal with the burdensome regulations that the radical left has put on business that Donald Trump has at least temporarily gotten rid of that has resulted in great economic growth and opportunity and job creation.
+And I'm never going to, what, I won't have to deal with the burdensome regulations that the radical left has put on business that Donald Trump has at least temporarily gotten rid of that has resulted in great economic growth and opportunity and job creation.

-Where is the incentive for them to create goods, services the people want, need, and desire?
+Where is the incentive for them to create good services that people want, need, and desire?

 And Alexandria Casio-Cortez wants to control and tell businesses how they will be run.